chnm/thatcamp-org/wp-content/plugins/wp-fail2ban/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.0.0 =
+BREAKING CHANGE: The `fail2ban` filters have been split into two files.
+You will need up update your `fail2ban` configuration.

 = 2.3.0 =
 Fix for `WP_FAIL2BAN_PROXIES`; if you're not using it you can safely skip this release.